davidpet/snippets/cpp/Docstrings/000 - Functions - explanation.md

 # Functions

-In the above code, we have a function `add` that takes two integers as parameters and returns their sum.
+In the code, we have a function `add` that takes two integers as parameters and returns their sum.
 The function is documented using a multi-line comment that starts with `/**` and ends with `*/`.
 This is a common style of documentation in C++ and many other languages.

 The `@param` tags are used to document the parameters of the function.
 Each `@param` tag is followed by the name of the parameter and a description of what it does.